tel: +48 888 99 98 98

 neodymium magnets

-We provide red color magnetic Nd2Fe14B - our store's offer.
-Practically all magnesy on our website are in stock for immediate purchase (check the list).
+We offer blue color magnetic Nd2Fe14B - our proposal.
+All "magnets" on our website are available for immediate purchase (check the list).
 See the magnet pricing for more details check the magnet price list

-Where to purchase very strong neodymium magnet?
-Holders with magnets in airtight and durable steel casing are excellent for use in difficult climate conditions, including during rain and snow more...
+Where to purchase strong neodymium magnet?
+Magnet holders in airtight, solid enclosure are perfect for use in difficult weather conditions, including during rain and snow more information...

 Dhit sp. z o.o. logo